lakinduakash/graphql-auth-directives-extended/README.md

 What you need to do is configure a query that is needed to check on whether this user is the owner.

 ```$xslt
-import { conditionalQueryMap } from 'graphql-auth-user-directives';
+import { conditionalQueryMap } from 'graphql-auth-directives-extended';

 conditionalQueryMap.set(
     "object:isOwner",